 First, the insurance carriers will ask questions about your health.
 Second, they will electronically check your prescription history.
 This is called underwriting.

-Medical underwriting provides the insurers with the information they need to complete their risk analysis and determine what you will qualify for coverage and pricing.
+Medical underwriting provides the insurers with the information needed to complete their risk analysis and determine what coverage and price you will pay.

 Underwriting with an insurance funeral plan is different from traditional life insurance because they won’t ask about the severity of your condition.
 They won’t make you take a medical exam either with burial insurance so is much easier to qualify for that traditional life insurance.

-Burial insurance companies with underwriting may ask some health questions about arrhythmia.
+Final expense insurance carriers with underwriting may ask some health questions about arrhythmia.
 The health questions all require a “yes” or “no” answer.

 Health questions about arrhythmia are asked in different ways such as: